11 Perspective Taking Examples for Emotional Intelligence

 Perspective taking works best when emotions are calm.

-Even if you never say it out, this is typically what happens: someone does something, you read it via a sensitive meaning, your body reacts as if that meaning is true, and you behave based on that reaction, which results in the precise response you feared.
+Even if you never say it out, this is typically what happens: someone does something, you read it as a sensitive meaning, your body reacts as if that meaning is true, and you behave based on that reaction, which results in the precise response you feared.

 What’s the biggest misunderstanding about perspective taking?